just-gitlab-clones/guillotine/README.md

     - this version update required some bigger, breaking changes
     - compatibility to previous gnome versions is lost
   - removed `interval` on switches (deprecated since v8)

-Versions not (yet) available on extension.gnome.org:
+  - last version published on extension.gnome.org
 - v20: 13.10.2023
   - menu is centered under the button (provided by [Paul Dugas](https://gitlab.com/pauldugas))